gordonwatts/func-adl-types-atlas/README.md

 That said, some classes of things are missing:

 * template classes require a lot of extra work, and often custom work.
 The basics are implemented, but if you find something missing that is required, then please open an issue!
-* class `typedef`'s are not supported and must be hand-coded.
+* C++ `class typedef`'s are not supported and must be hand-coded.
 This is due to a limitation in ROOT: they do not store this information in a place easily accessible.
+* Not every class is translated.
+Only classes referenced by the ATLAS collections, and anything they in turn reference (and so on) are translated.

 ## Supported Releases